mattiasgiese/sumaform/backend_modules/aws/README.md

 ## Overview

-Modules provided by this project will create:
+Base Module will create:
  - a VPC
  - two subnets
    - one private, that can only access other hosts in the VPC
    - one public, that can also access the Internet and accepts connections from an IP whitelist
  - security groups, routing tables, Internet gateways as appropriate
- - one `mirror` host in the public network that works as a bastion host
+ - one `mirror` host should be created in the public network to work as a bastion host
- - SUSE Manager servers, clients and proxies in the private network

 This architecture is loosely inspired from [Segment's AWS Stack](https://segment.com/blog/the-segment-aws-stack/).